TreeMaker/TreeMaker/README.md

 ### Samples with Negative Weight Events

 Samples produced at NLO by amcatnlo have events with negative weights, which must be handled correctly.
 To get the effective number of events used to weight the sample, there is a multi-step process.
+This process also produces a histogram of `TrueNumInteractions` for pileup reweighting.

 Step 1: Get the "_cff.py" files, without generating WeightProducer lines (assuming samples are listed in `dictNLO.py`).
 ```